Get News & Updates Directly To Your Inbox

-Social Anxiety Disorder (also known as social phobia) is a long-term mental health issue.
-It affects millions of Americans, says the National Institute of Mental Health.
+Social Anxiety Disorder, also known as social phobia, is a long-term mental health issue.
+It affects millions in the U.S., says the National Institute of Mental Health.

 People with social anxiety can have some of these symptoms: